 This research topic focuses on the synthesis of nanoscale inorganic materials to study their unusual optical and catalytic properties.
 Most precisely, our work concerns the design of low-temperature bottom-up synthetic methods using wet chemical approaches to produce nanoparticulated or nanoporous materials.

-We are searching for efficient lanthanide-based nanophosphors for optoelectronic and biomedical applications (optical imaging, detection of tumors, etc).
-The group is mainly devoted to the study of nanostructured phosphors with special emphasis on those consisting of uniform nanoparticles.
-More recently, synthesis and studies of morphology-property relationship of hierarchical nanophosphors are of our special interest.
+We are searching for efficient lanthanide-based nanophosphors for optoelectronic and biomedical applications such as light conversion devices, photoluminescent sensors, optical imaging and cancer detection, just to give few examples.
+The group is mainly devoted to the study of nanostructured phosphors with particular emphasis on those consisting of uniform nanoparticles.
+More recently, synthesis and studies of the morphology-property relationship of hierarchical nanophosphors are of our particular interest.

-- de Oliveira, R. S., de Brito, B. S., Kulesza, J., Alves-Jr, S., & Barros, B. S. Tunable photoluminescence of nanostructured LaPO4:Eu3+/Tb3+ synthesized via a microwave-assisted ethylene glycol route.
-Ceramics International, 43 (2017), 8276 8283. https://doi.org/10.1016/j.ceramint.2017.03.160
+- de Oliveira, R. S., de Brito, B. S., Kulesza, J., Alves-Jr, S., & Barros, B. S. Tunable photoluminescence of nanostructured LaPO4:Eu3+/Tb 3+ synthesized via a microwave-assisted ethylene glycol route.
+Ceramics International, 43 (2017), 8276-8283. https://doi.org/10.1016/j.ceramint.2017.03.160

 - Barros, B. S., De Oliveira, R. S., Kulesza, J., Melo, V. R. M., Melo, D. M. A., & Alves, S. Reddish-orange Ca3-xAl2O6:xEu3+ nanophosphors: Fast synthesis and photophysical properties.
 Journal of Physics and Chemistry of Solids, 78 (2015), 90–94. https://doi.org/10.1016/j.jpcs.2014.11.012